alien4cloud/alien4cloud.github.io/documentation/cloudify2_driver/cloudify.markdown

 	{%endhighlight%}

 * Under the `upload` folder of your prefered cloud driver, create (if not exists) the path `cloudify-overrides/tools/management-space`
 * Download the [custom management space jar][custom_management_space_jar-link] and store it into the newly created folder.
-Rename it if need into `management-space.jar`.
+Rename it if needed into `management-space.jar`.

 ### Bootstraping ###